It is important that you discuss your eligibility with your retailer prior to signing up for the minimum feed-in tariff.

 It is very important to check with your retailer to understand whether your current metering configuration qualifies for the scheme.

-Is my electricity retailer obliged to offer me the current Feed-in Tariff?
+Is my electricity retailer obliged to offer me the minimum feed-in tariff?

-If your electricity retailer has more than 5,000 customers they are obliged to offer you the current minimum Feed-in Tariff which opened on 1 January 2013.
+If your electricity retailer has more than 5,000 customers they are obliged to offer you the current minimum feed-in tariff.
 This tariff is a minimum only and your retailer is always free to "top up" over and above the minimum rate if they choose to do so.

-If your electricity retailer has less than 5,000 customers they are not obliged to offer the current Feed-in Tariff.
+If your electricity retailer has less than 5,000 customers they are not obliged to offer the minimum feed-in tariff.

-I am an existing Premium, Transitional or Standard Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
-Can I claim the current Feed-in Tariff for the second system?
+I am an existing Premium Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
+Can I claim the minimum feed-in tariff for the second system?

-If you are installing the system on the same property as your existing system, you will need to ensure that both systems are metered separately.
+If you are installing the system on the same property as your existing system, you will need to discuss with your distribution network provider and retailer whether both systems can be metered separately.

 You will need to discuss any planned changes to your system with your retailer prior to putting them in place.

-Important information for Premium Feed-in Tariff customers: If you are receiving the Premium Feed-in Tariff (PFIT), the house that you are claiming under the relevant scheme must continue to be your primary place of residence.
-Additionally, the PFIT can only be claimed for one solar PV system, of 5 kilowatts or less, per property.
-Read more about maintaining your eligibility for the PFIT.
+Important information for Premium Feed-in Tariff (PFiT) customers: If you are receiving the PFiT, the house that you are claiming under the relevant scheme must continue to be your primary place of residence.
+Additionally, the PFiT can only be claimed for one solar PV system, of 5 kilowatts or less, per property.
+Read more about maintaining your eligibility for the PFiT.

-Once I am signed up for the current Feed-in Tariff, can I upgrade my system?
+Once I am signed up for the minimum feed-in tariff, can I upgrade my system?

 Yes.
 When you upgrade your system, you need to make sure the generating capacity of the system after the upgrade is less than 100 kilowatts.

-Once I'm signed up to the scheme, can I replace components of my system without forfeiting the current Feed-in Tariff?
+Once I'm signed up to the scheme, can I replace components of my system without forfeiting the minimum feed-in tariff?

 Yes.
 If there is a fault or any damage to the parts associated with your solar system, it is important that you organise for the equipment to be replaced by a licensed electrical contractor.
 This will ensure that the required paperwork to maintain your eligibility under the scheme is completed and will also ensure the safety of your system.